Skip to main content

 • Awareness of the range and nature of challenges implied.

-The interview: for those applicants selected following submission of the form, indicative proposal and supporting work.
+You may be invited to an interview following our review of your application.
 The interview is used to evaluate the extent to which a candidate demonstrates:

 • The capacity for independent research